 Japan is a incredibly beautiful country with a diverse, rich, unique, and long history.
 It’s a mélange of traditional and modern practices.
 The country has plenty of historical places and it has the some of the friendliest people in the world.
 There is hardly anyone that doesn’t know sushi, karaoke, manga, Pokemon, bonsai, origami, nintendo, and many more.
 All of these had accelerated people’s interest in learning the Japanese language.

 Some of the most globally successful characters like Hello Kitty, Doraemon, Mario, Sailor Moon, Pikachu, Goku, Dragon Ball Z, Astro Boy were created in Japan.
 From J-pop to enthralling Movies, Beautiful house of worship to entertaining sumo, delicious cuisine to mesmerizing mountains, lively animation to enjoyable comics.
 The list is virtually infinite!

-Proficiency in Japanese can open your perspective on the etiquettes, values, discipline, customs, religious beliefs, ethics, manners, traditions, and aesthetics.
-If you are in love with Japanese culture, customs, history and tradition, you need to learn Japanese.
+Proficiency in Japanese can open your perspective on etiquettes, values, discipline, customs, religious beliefs, ethics, manners, traditions, and aesthetics.
+If you are in love with Japanese culture, customs, history, and tradition, you need to learn Japanese.

 The majority of people in India who learn a foreign language choose a European language like French, Spanish, or German.
 Japanese is not always the first choice for people looking to learn a foreign language in India.
 But maybe it should be.
 Choosing a less commonly taught language will pop out on your CV and differentiate you from the crowd.